kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 ## Option 1: Bootstrap using a raw configuration Secret

-`spec.configuration.init.secretName` refers to a Secret with up to four keys - `MySQLUsers.cnf`, `MySQLQueryRules.cnf`, `MySQLVariables.cnf` and `AdminVariables.cnf`.
-Each key's value must already be in valid `proxysql.cnf` syntax; the operator copies it into the config file exactly as-is.
+`spec.configuration.init.secretName` references a Secret with up to four keys: `MySQLUsers.cnf`, `MySQLQueryRules.cnf`, `MySQLVariables.cnf`, and `AdminVariables.cnf`.
+Each key's value must already be in valid `proxysql.cnf` syntax, since the operator copies it into the config file exactly as-is.

 ```yaml
 apiVersion: v1